 While one of our major goals is to stop advanced periodontal/gum disease before it starts, we can still do something to solve the problem if you’re suffering from periodontitis.
 Periodontal disease affects a large number of Americans each year.
 In fact, adults older than 35 will lose more teeth to gum diseases than to cavities, and three out of four adults will be affected at some point in their lives.
-That said, it’s still a major problem that we need to take care of in order to stop the advance of disease.
+That said, it’s still a major problem that we need to take care of in order to stop the advance of the disease.

 We offer a procedure called osseous, or periodontal, surgery to treat advanced gum disease.
-Also know as a flap procedure, the treatment reshapes the bone that holds one or more teeth in place in order to get rid of the defects caused by periodontal disease.
+Also known as a flap procedure, the treatment reshapes the bone that holds one or more teeth in place in order to get rid of the defects caused by periodontal disease.
 The treatment is composed of a few major steps:

 1. Before the procedure, we’ll perform scaling and root planing, which removes plaque and bacteria underneath the gums and around the roots.